aroemers/mount-lite/README.md

 ;=> object[mount.lite.Unstarted 0x12345678 "State #'your.app/db is not started."]
 ```

 There may be cases where you don't want a redefined state stopping automatically.
-To alter this behaviour, a `:on-reload` option can be given to a state.
+To alter this behaviour, an `:on-reload` option can be given to a state.
 The following values are supported:

 * `:stop` - This is the default, as described above.
-* `:lifecycle` -  This will just redefine the lifecycle functions on a reload, and keep the state running as is (including its original `:stop` expression and `:on-reload` configuration).
+* `:lifecycle` -  This will only redefine the lifecycle functions, and keep the state running as is (including its original `:stop` expression and `:on-reload` configuration).
-* `:cascade` - This will stop all the status "up to" the state being redefined.
-In other words, all states that might depend on the state in question, are stopped as well.
+* `:cascade` - This will stop all the states _up to_ the state being redefined.
+In other words, all states that might depend on the state in question, are stopped as well

+> _Up to_ is actually an option for the `start` and `stop` functions, as described [here](#only-except-and-other-startstop-options).

+**Note that these options are not finalized yet.** A sane default has to be found, and maybe options such as `:restart` and/or `:restart-cascade` can be added.

 ### Substitute states